 For $250, I will convert your site following the comprehensive outline above.
 This offer is limited to the first 3 people who contact me*

 * Price does not include third-party fees (if needed).
-If current site configurations are not conducive to conversion, any additional steps or fees will be discussed with you and mutually agreed upon prior to starting conversion.
+If current site configurations are not conducive to conversion, any additional complexity, steps or fees will be discussed with you and mutually agreed upon prior to starting conversion.